 Soil pH and Soil electrical conductivity (EC)

-The soil pH is an important parameter which analyzed to help in the identification of the chemical nature of the soil reaction (Meena et al., 2023) as it measures hydrogen ion concentration in the soil to indicate its acidic and alkaline nature.
-The pH of the soil samples is presented in Table 1.
+The soil pH is an important parameter which analyzed to help in the identification of the chemical nature of the soil reaction (Meena et al., 2023) (Avoid general sentences in results and discussion)The pH of the soil samples is presented in Table 1.
 The value of soil pH in experimental site ranged from 8.59 to 8.62 with the mean of 8.60, indicating throughout alkaline in nature.
 The electrical conductivity (dSm-1) of soil indicating the total soluble salts present in the soil depicting the salinity/alkalinity of soils.
 The lesser the EC value, showed the lower salinity value of the soil and vice- versa and the result showed that the EC of the study area ranged from 0.35 to 0.36 dSm-1with the mean of 0.35 dSm-1 showed the less affecting the crop growth.
 The finding is in conformity with the work of Kumar et al., 2021.

 Organic carbon (OC)